 You should never replace humans with robots, because people are going to see right through you.
 It’s easy to distinguish when a social media update has been posted by a robot and when it’s been posted by a human.

 Brands that use marketing automation to replace the human aspect are making a huge mistake.
+There are more such mistakes to avoid when buying a franchise.
 They’re putting themselves in a position where they’re not meeting the needs of the customer.
 The last thing your target market wants is to be directed to a marketing automation tool masquerading as, well, you.

 Last word — a time and a place